The Mission to Seafarers: Wellington, NZ

 Wellington Seafarers Centre Open Day on Sunday 14 July 2024, 2pm-4pm

-An opportunity to visit the Seafarers Welfare Centre based at CentrePort, 2 Fryatt Quay, Pipitea.
+This was an opportunity to visit the Seafarers Welfare Centre based at CentrePort, 2 Fryatt Quay, Pipitea.

 Click here to view the Wellington Seafarers Welfare Centre on Google Maps.